ma08/ma08.github.com/_posts/2015-08-27-The-insanity-of-sanity.md

 these have been bugging me for a long time and I simply cannot stop myself at ranting it out.

-The sentientness of humans is bothering me a great deal.
+The sentience of humans is bothering me a great deal.
 It's hard to believe that we are just a chemical accident in the grand scheme of things.
 > Self awareness is not just a bunch of amino acids bumping together.
 <br>